biscuit-js/biscuit-store/README.md

 export const { store } = counterStore;
 export const { counterAdd } = counterStore.actions;
 ```
 Next, we import the actions and store to the desired file.
-To subscribe to the store, we use the "store.subscribe" method, and to send the status, we use the [dispatch](./docs/core/SUBSCRIBE.md#Dispatch) method.
+To subscribe to the store, we use the [subscribe](./docs/core/SUBSCRIBE.md#creating-a-subscription) method, and to send the status, we use the [dispatch](./docs/core/SUBSCRIBE.md#Dispatch) method.

 counter.js
 ``` javascript